-No matter how strongly you dislike your soon to be ex-spouse, a judge will not care about your feelings towards him or her as far as your own pride or hurt feelings are concerned.
+No matter how strongly you dislike your soon-to-be ex-spouse, a judge will not care about your feelings towards him or her as far as your pride or hurt feelings are concerned.
 Rather, the judge will view your relationship with one another as a means to best raise your child.
 The question remains: how will the judge view you and your ex-spouse as a team in raising a child together?

 Do you and your ex-spouse work together to make decisions that are in the best interests of your child?
 Have you displayed an ability and willingness to set aside time to talk to one another about the issues that are affecting your child’s life?
 If you can report that you and your spouse talk on the phone weekly about activities the child is involved with, changes in your work schedule that affect drop off/pick up times, and subjects like these it is more likely that your judge will view you and your spouse in a favorable light.

-Next, I would ask yourself how willing you are to support your child’s relationship with your soon to be ex-spouse.
+Next, I would ask myself how willing you are to support your child’s relationship with your soon-to-be ex-spouse.
 This does not mean that you have to sing your ex-spouse’s praises to your child every time you see him or her.
 What it does mean is that your being respectful of your child's other parent can not only build up that person in your child's eyes but can also build yourself up.
 Your child is learning from you how to treat other people.
-If you can act respectfully towards your ex-spouse it is likely that you will act respectfully of all people.
+If you can act respectfully towards your ex-spouse you will likely act respectfully toward all people.
 Your child will feel that it is appropriate and encouraged that he has a relationship with both you and your ex-spouse.

-Where do you want to live once your divorce is over with?
+Where do you want to live once your divorce is over?

 In today's world, it is common for people to pick up and move at the drop of a hat.
 Jobs are no longer tethered as tightly to one specific location.
 Many employers prefer that employees work remotely and therefore have little preference as to where you live.
 Telecommuting seems to be the wave of the future in many jobs and sectors of the economy.